top of page

 Abortion

-If you are considering abortion, you need to have your pregnancy confirmed.
-An Ultrasound can tell if the baby has a heartbeat and how far along you are.
+If you are considering abortion, having your pregnancy confirmed is required.
+An ultrasound can tell if the baby has a heartbeat and how far along you are.
+The age of your pregnancy determines the type of abortion you may be eligible for and where you can and can't receive it.

 Every medical procedure, including abortion, carries the risk of complications.
-You have the legal right to give fully informed consent.
+You have the legal right to be fully informed before giving consent.
 You also have the right to:

 THINGS TO ASK THE ABORTION PROVIDER: